 Mothers Against Drunk Driving (MADD) initiated proposed new pieces of legislation that would mandate the National Highway Traffic Safety Administration to pre-install devices that test for the presence of alcohol in the breath or blood.
 All new automobiles would contain this technology, which would prevent an intoxicated driver from operating their motor vehicle.
 The installation of technological devices that prevent drunk driving may prevent approximately ten thousand road fatalities every year.

 In 2019, the U.S. Congress introduced the HALT Act.
 The transportation bill authorizes the Department of Transportation to install ignition interlock devices as part of the Motor Vehicle Safety Standards requirements.
 The HALT Act contains provisions authorizing the installation of ignition interlock devices on approximately fifteen hundred government fleet automobiles before the end of 2022.

 The RIDE Act proposes that alcohol detection devices be installed on motor vehicles.
 This bill is scheduled to be put before the Senate for the second time in 2021.
 Many traffic safety professionals believe ignition interlock devices and other alcohol detection tools are essential for reducing motor vehicle accidents and fatalities caused by intoxicated drivers.

 Many opponents of these bills doubt the efficacy and safety of tools such as ignition interlock devices, one of the most important developing trends in U.S. traffic safety.
-The attorneys at Arash Law always stay informed of developing traffic safety trends.
-Call the accident attorneys at Arash Law today to schedule a free consultation during which we can discuss the facts of your case.
+Our trusted attorneys always stay informed of developing traffic safety trends.
+Call the accident attorneys at Arash Law and the team led by Arash Khorsandi, Esq. today to schedule a free consultation during which we can discuss the facts of your case.

 The Department of Transportation Has a New Transportation Secretary